-[0009] The object underlying the present invention is to provide a method or system which permits asking a software agent, which is in a standby or sleep state, questions via "natural" voice, whereby the system should reply or respond without further interposed interaction steps.
+[0009] The object underlying the present invention is to provide a method or system which permits asking a software agent, which is in a standby or sleep state, questions via "natural" voice.

-[0010] According to the present invention, the object mentioned above is attained by means of the features of independent claims 1 and 13.
+[0010] According to the present invention, the object mentioned above is attained by means of the features of independent claims 1 and 10.
 Advantageous embodiments, possible alternatives, and optional functionalities are specified in the dependent claims.
-According to the claims, a system for voice activation of a software agent from a standby mode may comprise at least one microphone, at least one output device, at least one audio buffer and a hardware infrastructure that is able to execute a primary voice recognition process, a secondary voice recognition process and a dialog system process, wherein said hardware infrastructure may be configured to:
+A system and a computer-implemented method for voice activation are disclosed, wherein the activation word may be located at the end of an utterance or within the utterance.
+The computer-implemented method may comprise: